Monday Apr. 13, 2026

 GFS Market Update

-Bonds are up, which means rates are slightly lower (bonds up 4/32)
+Bonds are down, which means rates are slightly higher (bonds down 6/32)

 •• What we're watching this week: